How to optimize your crawl budget

 Assess your technical SEO fitness

 Optimizing your crawl budget is part of your technical SEO.
-Curious to know how fit your site’s overall technical SEO is?
+Are you curious how your site’s overall technical SEO fits?
 We’ve created a technical SEO fitness quiz that helps you figure out what you need to work on!

 Read on: Robots.txt: the ultimate guide »